LASER THERAPY IS HERE!!

 SHORT TERM EFFECTS

-- Production and release of beta-endorphins (these are morphine like substances produced by various cells in the body that inhibit the sensation of pain)
+- Production and release of beta-endorphins (these are analgesic-like substances produced by various cells in the body that inhibit the sensation of pain)

 - Cortisol production is increased (cortisol is the precursor of cortisone).
 This enables the body to combat the stress associated with trauma or the disease process